-Anyone other than a statutory undertaker who needs to excavate or place or maintain equipment or pipe work / cables within the highway must be in possession of a section 50 street works licence.
+Anyone other than a statutory undertaker who needs to excavate or place or maintain equipment or pipe work / cables within the highway must be in possession of a Section 50 street works licence.

-Application for a street works licence
+Apply for a street works licence

 You can apply online by using the links below: